hpjeonGIT/Tips/CV.md

 HONORS AND AWARDS
 -----------------
+1. Certificate of Appreciation, Aramco Americas (2025)
-1. 2nd place in the internal competition for the course of datadojo class (2017)
+2. 2nd place in the internal competition for the course of datadojo class (2017)
-2. Advanced Fuel Cycle Initiative  (AFCI) Annual Review Meeting Best Poster, Idaho Falls ID (2008)
+3. Advanced Fuel Cycle Initiative  (AFCI) Annual Review Meeting Best Poster, Idaho Falls ID (2008)
-3. Core Researcher Award, Agency for Defense Development (2002)
+4. Core Researcher Award, Agency for Defense Development (2002)